amaansupariwala/amaansupariwala.github.io/README.md

 My Portfolio!

-To Access, Type into any web browser the following command request: https://amaansupariwala.github.com
+To Access, type into any web browser the following command request: https://amaansupariwala.github.com